 Recycling right is just as important as recycling more.

-When items that can’t be recycled enter the recycling stream, contamination occurs.
+When the wrong items enter the recycling stream, contamination occurs.
 Contamination can ruin an entire batch of recycling, causing it to be trashed instead.

-- Items for recycling must be clean and free of food waste.
+- Recyclables must be clean and free of food waste.

-- Plastic bags are not accepted in CVWMA recycling programs.
+- Plastic bags and wrap are not accepted in CVWMA recycling programs.

 - Do not bag recyclables in plastic.

-- Keep Styrofoam, shredded paper, batteries and hoses/cords out of your recycling container.
+- Keep Styrofoam, shredded paper, batteries, hoses and cords out of recycling containers.

 No need to sort.
 CVWMA recycling programs are single stream, meaning materials do not need to be sorted.
 Everything is separated at the processing facility in Chester.

 Metal cans, including food and beverage cans.
 Empty and rinse.
-Place lids back inside the can.
+Lids can go back inside metal cans.